ariellewolter/research_notebook_ver4/README.md

 3. Connect your account and select which calendars to sync.
 4. For Apple Calendar, select a date range and export the ICS file, then import it into Apple Calendar.

+## How to Configure Notification Settings

+1. Go to Settings in the app.
+2. Navigate to the "Notification Settings" section.
+3. Configure your preferred delivery methods (in-app, email, push, SMS).
+4. Enter your contact information (email address, phone number).
+5. Set your default delivery method preference.
+6. Enable/disable specific notification types (task reminders, overdue alerts, etc.).
+7. Configure timing settings and quiet hours if desired.
+8. Save your settings - they will be applied immediately.

 ---

 ## 🧬 Database Schema